-MoleMan's Dr Grant Coe is an affiliated provider to Southern Cross for skin cancer surgery and selected services, at our Northcote Point and Drury clinics, however it is always best to check with your insurer first as policies between insurance providers can differ.
+MoleMan's Dr Grant Coe is an affiliated provider to Southern Cross for skin cancer surgery and selected services, however it is always best to check with your insurer first as policies between insurance providers can differ.

 Once I’ve been for an initial consultation, what does it cost for my next mole screening consultation?

 Initial full body mole screening consultations cost $150 inc GST and then follow up full body mole screening consultations (annual checks are recommended) are $120 inc. GST.

 Yes.
 All appointments cancelled or postponed less than 24 hours prior to the confirmed appointment time will incur a 50% late cancellation fee.